masters3d/masters3d/README.md

 ### Hi there 👋

+I work at Azure Core as part of the Azure Specialized group with a focus on Private Cloud SDN.

+Sometimes I blog here https://tech.masters3d.com

 <!--
 **masters3d/masters3d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.